react-boilerplate/react-boilerplate/docs/README.md

 1. Open [localhost:3000](http://localhost:3000) to see it in action.

-    - Add a Github username to see Redux and Redux Sagas in action: effortless async state updates and side effects are now yours :)
+    - Add a Github username to see Redux and Redux Observables in action: effortless async state updates and side effects are now yours :)
     - Edit the file at `./app/containers/HomePage/index.js` so that the text of the `<Button>` component reads "Features!!!"...
 Hot Module Reloading gives you a feedback loop with your UI so smooth it's almost conversational!